Before the Procedure

 Tummy tuck surgery can provide beautiful results, but like any surgery, it does pose some risks, including blood clotting and infection.
 The most important step in minimizing risks is selecting an experienced, board-certified surgeon like Dr. Hardy.

 If you are self-conscious about your stomach due to the effects of pregnancy or significant weight loss, or you simply desire a tighter, leaner midsection, contact us.
-During your consultation with Dr. Hardy, you will have the opportunity to discuss tummy tuck surgery and find out how it can benefit you.
+During your consultation with Dr. Hardy, you will have the opportunity to discuss tummy tuck surgery and find out about the costs and benefits.